-Students are admitted based on their overall academic record, which should indicate continuous progress and a 2.50 grade point average within the past 10 years on all college credit attempted.
+Students are admitted based on their overall academic record, which should indicate continuous progress and a 2.50 grade point average on all college credit attempted.
 Students are ranked for admission based on a formula using the Compass or ACT reading scores and the grades in selected college or high school courses.
 Minimum admission standards for the LPN Program include: